phetsims/hookes-law/doc/implementation-notes.md

 Type `Spring` is the heart of the model, start there.
 Type `SeriesSystem` and `ParallelSystem` expand the model to describe series and parallel configurations of 2 springs.

 The model is 1 dimensional.
-Everything occurs along the x (horizontal) axis, with positive value to the right.
+Everything occurs along the x (horizontal) axis, with positive values to the right.

 Since the model is 1-dimensional, various "vectors" (e.g. `appliedForceVector`) are implemented as scalars.
 This simplifies the implementation, and allows us to use simple numbers rather than allocating Vector objects.